List of temples in Taichung: Nantian Temple

 The Nantian Temple is one of the most distinguishable temples in Taichung due to the presence of a large red representation of the spirit Guan Gong that figures prominently above the temple and can be seen from at least a kilometer away.

-While this temple is currently located on Ziyou Road near the Hanxi River and Lecheng Temple, it was originally built on Dacheng Street in North District in 1949 and it received the moniker Nantian Temple in 1950, with construction being completed in 1952.
+While this temple is currently located on Ziyou Road near the Hanxi River and Lecheng Temple, it was originally built on Dacheng Street in North District in 1949 and it received the name Nantian Temple in 1950, with construction being completed in 1952.
 The spirit on the roof was constructed in 1984.

 The interior of the temple not only includes a Taoist shrine dedicated to Guangong, but one of the side rooms also has a shrine dedicated to Confucius.

 Mazu temples

 Dajia Jenn Lann Temple

 Dajia Jenn Lann Temple is known for being the center of the largest annual religious procession in Taiwan, the annual Mazu pilgrimage in which practitioners travel across the island bearing an effigy of Mazu.